brianmhunt/brianmhunt.github.io/_posts/2016-02-22-let-s-encrypt-acme-on-appengine.md

 ## Getting a new key

-So to mostly-automate the process I have created a couple `gulp` tasks, as seen here:
+So to mostly-automate the process I have created a couple [`gulp`](http://gulpjs.com/) tasks, as seen in the next code snippet.

+*On reflection, I realized I am taking for granted familiarity with Gulp.
+In short, it is a task runner built on javascript/node.
+To get that up and running you'll need [node](https://nodejs.org), a `package.json` and a `gulpfile.js`, but that's beyond the scope of this article.
+Nonetheless I hope the following proves interesting and sufficiently illustrative of the intended task to be helpful if you are following a similar path.*

 <script src="https://gist.github.com/brianmhunt/7c647dce3e43d886f1d2.js?file=acme.js"></script>

 After making the appropriate changes to the config (which in this task is exposed as a global), one can obtain a signed key by following these steps: